 I don’t have anywhere near as many photos as I would have liked of the evening, but I will endeavour to try and share with you the experiences we had.

-A City Takes to the Streets
+A City Takes to the Streets of Kolkata for Diwali

 The crowds crushed in, hot clammy and eager in anticipation.
 Looking down, all I could see was shuffling feet.
 Kitten heels scuffed the street.
 Brown leather men’s shoes pigeon stepped beside sparkling sandals.
 Looking up was a riot of colour.
 Fireworks shot up into the air in random bursts.
 The usual disregard for safe launch distances ruled.
 Just don’t stand on a fire cracker and you’ll be fine!